rust-lang/reference/src/conditional-compilation.md

 Set when the crate being compiled is being compiled with the `proc_macro` [crate type].

+## The `version()` predicate

+The `version()` predicate evaluates to true if both:

+* The version number contained inside follows the format and
+* The version number contained inside is less than or equal to the version of the language the compiler targets.
+Usually the compiler version and language version match.
+So compiler version `1.50.0` targets language `1.50.0`.

+In order for it to be considered of valid format, the version number has to follow either the `"a.b.c"` scheme or the `"a.b"` scheme, where `a,b,c` are decimal integers between `0` and `65535`, inclusively.
+Semantically, assume `c` to be 0 if not present.
+Order wise, version numbers behave as if they were Rust tuples `(a,b,c)` with `a,b,c` being `u16` integers.

 ## Forms of conditional compilation

 ### The `cfg` attribute